-Everything from the cups at your water cooler to the cutlery and salad containers in your canteen can be replaced with compostable versions or you can choose to do away with them entirely.
+Everything from the cups and custom coasters at your water cooler to the cutlery and salad containers in your canteen can be replaced with compostable versions or you can choose to do away with them entirely.
 You can even hook your water cooler up to the mains supply and add a filter.
 Something as simple as keeping reusable bottles at your desk will eliminate the need for plastic cups.

 5. Go paperless

 This one is as much about getting with the times as it is about going green.
 Do you really need to be sending and receiving physical copies of all your bills?
 Go digital, Peter in the mailroom might have nothing to do but the earth will thank you for it.
 Think about your bathrooms too, forget about paper towels or electric hand dryers in favour of reusable cotton cloths.

 6. Turn down the A/C